apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### April 26th 2018: Apache Jackrabbit Oak 1.9.0 released
+Jackrabbit Oak 1.9.0 is an unstable release cut directly from trunk, with a focus on new features and other improvements.

 #### April 19th, 2018: Apache Jackrabbit 2.14.5 released
 Apache Jackrabbit 2.14.5 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the